Colin Guske: Orlando City

+Guske was sent on loan to fellow MLS club Real Salt Lake on a season-long loan on August 21, 2026, in exchange for $50,000 in general allocation money.
+As part of the deal, Real Salt Lake gained the option to purchase Guske at the end of the loan.
+Guske learned of Real Salt Lake's interest in him while in the middle of the 2026 CONCACAF U-20 Championship, and Guske said he agreed to the move due to Real Salt Lake's emphasis on developing young players.
+Guske made his debut for Real Salt Lake on September 1 as a substitute in a 1–0 loss to the Colorado Rapids.
+Before being substituted on, Real Salt Lake head coach Pablo Mastroeni instructed Guske to "Go have fun, make a difference, and enjoy it".
+After Guske received a yellow card for a tactical foul in the midfield, Mastroeni praised Guske, saying that he made a "great tactical foul" and that it "speaks to his level of understanding".

 International career

-Youth

 On September 6, 2024, it was announced that Guske had been called up by Michael Nsien to the United States U18 training camp in Niigata, Japan and for friendlies against a local Niigata select team, Japan, and Peru.
 On September 14, Guske made his debut when he came on as a 75th-minute substitute for Jonathan Shore in a 4–3 loss to Japan.
 In the following match two days later against Peru, Guske started and played the full match and scored his first international goal in a 2–0 win.

 On October 3, 2024, it was publicized that Guske had been called up by Nsien to the United States U19 training camp in Oliva, Spain and for friendlies against Sweden and Japan.
 Guske made his debut against Sweden on October 11 when he came on as an 81st-minute substitute for Paulo Rudisill in a 4–1 victory.

 On March 16, 2025, Guske received another call up to the United States U18 squad, this time by Marlon LeBlanc, for training camp in Marbella, Spain from March 17 to 25 and friendlies against Morocco and Norway.
 Guske scored his second international goal in a 2–2 draw with Morocco.
 On May 28, Guske was once again called up to the squad, this time to compete in the UEFA Friendship Cup in Nyon, Switzerland from May 30–June 11, in a group with France, Argentina, and Australia.
 The United States advanced to the final of the UEFA Friendship Cup by going undefeated and winning their group and faced Portugal.
 The United States and Portugal drew 1–1 and, despite Guske missing the first penalty of the subsequent shoot-out, the United States won 3–2.